 Before starting the compressor, check the electrical phasing with a phase sequence meter similar to an Ideal-Sperry Model 61-520.

 Compressor Damage!

-Operating the compressor with improper phasing could cause compressor failure.
-Check phasing before starting compressor.
+Failure to operate a compressor with improper phasing could result in compressor damage.
+Check phasing before starting the compressor.